nodejs/node/doc/contributing/maintaining-icu.md

 are used instead of the original source files.
 The patch files are complete `.cpp` files replacing the original contents.

 Patches are tied to a specific ICU version.
-They won’t apply to a future ICU version.
-We assume that you filed a bug against [ICU][] and upstreamed the fix, so the patch won’t be needed in a later ICU version.
+They won't apply to a future ICU version.
+We assume that you filed a bug against [ICU][] and upstreamed the fix, so the patch won't be needed in a later ICU version.

 ### Example